Culture of the Czech Republic: Architecture

-The Czech Republic has been home to many architectural jewels and renowned architects.
-Peter Parler's contributions to gothic Prague, Benedikt Rejt's late Gothic deconstructivistic work, father and son Dietzenhofers' baroque works, Santini's unique baroque style, Fanta's and Polívka's Art Nouveau landmarks of the early 20th century Prague, Rondocubist attempts of Gočár and Janák at creating a distinct national style for the new Czechoslovak Republic – all of these are great examples of the rich architectural tradition of the Czech lands.
-The Czechoslovak pavilion was awarded the best pavilion of the 1958 World Expo in Brussels, earning the name Brussels style for the Czech architectural styles of those years.
-Jan Kaplický was a renowned Czech postmodern architect, particularly known for his works in the United Kingdom and one of the best known contemporary Czech architects is Eva Jiřičná, who won the Jane Drew Prize in 2013.
+The Czech Republic has a long architectural tradition, spanning Gothic, Baroque, Art Nouveau, Cubist, Functionalist and contemporary styles.
+Peter Parler significantly contributed to gothic Prague, Benedikt Rejt's late Gothic architecture.
+The Baroque period included the work of the Dietzenhofers family, and Santini.
+Early twentieth-century Prague saw the emergence of Art Nouveau landmarks designed by architects such as Josef Fanta and Osvald Polívka Rondocubist attempts of Gočár and Janák at creating a distinct national style for the new Czechoslovak Republic.
+The Czechoslovak pavilion was awarded the best pavilion of the 1958 World Expo in Brussels, contributing to the development of the so-called Brussels style in Czech architecture.
+Jan Kaplický was a renowned Czech postmodern architect, particularly known for his works in the United Kingdom.
+Among the best-known contemporary Czech architects is Eva Jiřičná, who won the Jane Drew Prize in 2013.
+One of the most prominent contemporary Czech artists is David Černý known for his installations in public spaces.